openkruise/website/docs/en-us/cloneset.md

     maxUnavailable: 20%
 ```

+Since Kruise `v0.9.0`, `maxUnavailable` not only controls Pods update, but also affect Pods specified deletion.

+Which means if you declare to delete a Pod via `podsToDelete` or `apps.kruise.io/specified-delete: true`,
+CloneSet will delete it only if the number of unavailable Pods (comparing to the replicas number) is less than `maxUnavailable`.

 ### MaxSurge

-MaxSurge is the maximum number of pods that can be scheduled above the desired replicas during the update.
+MaxSurge is the maximum number of pods that can be scheduled above the desired replicas.
 Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
 Defaults to 0.